Adaptive Time-step Training for Enhancing Spike-Based Neural Radiance Fields: THE PROPOSED METHOD

 \section{THE PROPOSED METHOD}

-In this section, we introduce the proposed PATA strategy, which effectively reduces the time steps and energy consumption required for inference while maintaining ANN-level rendering quality.
+In this section, we introduce the proposed Pretraining-based Adaptive Time-step Adjustment (PATA) strategy, which effectively reduces the inference time steps and temporal computation required for rendering.
 The complete framework, including both the radiance field reconstruction and training procedure, is depicted in Figure~\ref{fig:net_and_pata}.